Instantaneous Reaction-Time in Dynamic-Consistency Checking of Conditional Simple Temporal Networks -- Extended version with an Improved Upper Bound --: Introduction

-Then, three notions of consistency arise for \CSTN{s}: weak, strong, and \emph{dynamic}.
-Dynamic-Consistency (DC) is the most interesting one, as it requires the existence of conditional plans where decisions about the precise timing of actions are postponed until execution time, but anyhow guaranteeing that all of the relevant constraints will be ultimately satisfied.
-Still, it is the most challenging one and it was conjectured to be hard to assess by Tsamardinos, Vidal and Pollack~\cite{TVP2003}.
+Three notions of consistency arise for \CSTN{s}: weak, strong, and \emph{dynamic}.
+Dynamic-Consistency (\DCC) is the most interesting one, as it requires the existence of conditional plans where decisions about the precise timing of actions are postponed until execution time, but anyhow guaranteeing that all of the relevant constraints will be ultimately satisfied.
+Still, \DCC is the most challenging one and it was conjectured to be hard to assess~\citep{TVP2003}.

-In our previous work~\cite{CR15}, it was unveiled that \HTN{s} and \MPG{s} are a natural underlying combinatorial model for the DC-Checking of \CSTN{s}.
-Indeed, \STN{s} have been recently generalized into \emph{Hyper Temporal Networks (\HTN{s})}~\cite{CPR2014, CPR2016}, by considering weighted directed hypergraphs, where each hyperarc models a disjunctive temporal constraint called \emph{hyper-constraint}.
-In~\cite{CPR2014, CPR2016}, the computational equivalence between checking the consistency of \HTN{s} and determining the winning regions in Mean Payoff Games (\MPG{s}) was also pointed out.
-The approach was shown to be viable and robust thanks to some extensive experimental evaluations~\cite{CPR2016}. \MPG{s}~\cite{EhrenfeuchtMycielski:1979, ZwickPaterson:1996, brim2011faster} are a family of two-player infinite games played on finite graphs, with direct and important applications in model-checking and formal verification~\cite{Gradel2002}, and they are known for having theoretical interest in computational complexity for their special place among the few (natural) problems lying in $\NP\cap\coNP$.
+In~\citet{CR15}, it was unveiled that \emph{Hyper Temporal Networks (\HTN{s})} and \emph{Mean-Payoff Games (\MPG{s})} are a natural underlying combinatorial model for the DC-Checking of \CSTN{s}.
+Indeed, \STN{s} have been recently generalized into \emph{Hyper Temporal Networks (\HTN{s})}~\citep{CPR2014, CPR2016}, by considering weighted directed hypergraphs, where each hyperarc models a disjunctive temporal constraint called a \emph{hyperconstraint}.
+In~\citet{CPR2014, CPR2016}, the computational equivalence between checking the consistency of \HTN{s} and determining the winning regions in \MPG{s} was also pointed out; the approach was shown to be viable and robust thanks to some extensive experimental evaluations.
+Recall that \MPG{s}~\citep{EhrenfeuchtMycielski:1979, ZwickPaterson:1996, brim2011faster, CominR17} are a family of two-player infinite games played on finite graphs, with direct and important applications in model-checking and formal verification of finite-state reactive systems~\citep{Gradel2002}; also, they are known for having theoretical interest in computational complexity because of their special place among the few (natural) problems lying in $\NP\cap\coNP$.